lakshmikanthgl/lakshmikanthgl/README.md

-- 👋 Hi, I’m @lakshmikanthgl
+- 👋 Hi, I’m Lakshmikanth G L

 <!---
 lakshmikanthgl/lakshmikanthgl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.